ecupaio/personal-site/_services/web-development.md

 features:
 - title: No-stress edits
   text: |-
     I strongly believe that your website should be simple to edit.
 I make every single piece of content editable down to the links on the menu.
-Everything is customized to your exact needs and you get a guide and a training session to set you up for success.
+Everything is customized to your exact needs, plus you get a guide and a training session to set you up for success.
   image:
 - title: High performance, low maintenance
   text: |-